tomcatmanager/tomcatmanager/docs/interactive/themes.rst

 Deleting a Theme
 ----------------

-You can delete any local theme (except for the read-only build-in themes):
+You can delete any user theme (except for the read-only build-in themes):

 .. code-block:: text

     tomcat-manager> theme delete [name]

-replacing ``[name]`` with the name of the local theme you would like to delete.
+replacing ``[name]`` with the name of the user theme you would like to delete.
 You will be prompted to confirm the deletion unless you provide the ``-f`` option.